 “I now have the confidence to share a little bit of my story when it’s appropriate, and when there’s a moment where I can see how it would add depth to whatever relationship I’m building or message I’m trying to get folks to pay attention to,” Hadley said.

-“That’s been a big turning point for me, feeling more confident as a leader and more integrated in my personal and work life.”
+“That’s been a big turning point for me, feeling more confident as a leader and more integrated into my personal and work life.”